Written by Bindu Raichura

 Did you know there were different types of surrogacy one could choose from?
 Here we have some necessary information regarding the types you can opt for:

-In this type of surrogacy that was once common but not anymore, the surrogacy mother is artificially inseminated.
+In this type of surrogacy that was once common but is not anymore, the surrogacy mother is artificially inseminated.
 The father’s half of the genetic material required for the baby is provided to the surrogacy mother.
 She is later inseminated via treatments like IUI.
 This baby will carry half genes from the surrogate mother and the intended father.
 The intended mother will not be genetically linked to this child.

 In this type of surrogacy, both the intended parents’ genetic materials are provided.
-The sperms from the father are used to fertilize the eggs of the mother and more than one egg is implanted into the womb of the surrogate mother.
+The sperm from the father are used to fertilize the eggs of the mother and more than one egg is implanted into the womb of the surrogate mother.
 Here the child will have genetic traits of both the parents and none from the surrogacy mother.

 In this type of surrogacy, both the sperms and the eggs are taken from donors, fertilized under lab conditions, and then implanted into the womb of the surrogate mother.
 Many couples, who are experiencing fertility issues or genetic disorders, can opt for this.
 However, the cost will increase accordingly.